Must Do Tasks When Doing Site Migration

 Identify Goals and Objectives

-Understanding the reason behind the migration is a fundamental step that provides a foundation for all subsequent actions.
+Understanding the reason behind the migration is the first step that provides a foundation for all other actions.
 Whether it’s to benefit from advanced features, improve website load time, or perhaps a complete overhaul for rebranding purposes, pinpointing the “why” helps set the direction for the migration project.
-This clarity is especially helpful when unexpected challenges arise, as it keeps the team focused on resolving issues directly impacting the core reason for migration.
+This clarity is helpful when unexpected problems arise, keeping the team focused on fixing issues that affect the main reason for the migration.

-Setting concrete objectives for the migration project serves as your yardstick for success.
-Objectives could range from achieving better search engine rankings to enhancing user experience through a more intuitive interface.
-By articulating what you aim to achieve, you offer your team a clear set of goals to aim for.
-This guides decision-making throughout the process, making prioritizing tasks and allocating resources easier.
+Setting clear goals for the migration helps measure success.
+Goals can include better search engine rankings or improving user experience with a more intuitive interface.
+By deciding what you want to achieve, you offer your team a clear set of goals to aim for.
+This guides decision-making throughout the process for easier task-prioritizing and resource allocation.

 Choose a Migration Team

-Assembling a skilled migration team is akin to gathering a crew for a ship—you need the right people in the right roles to navigate through potentially turbulent waters.
+Assembling a skilled migration team is like gathering a crew for a ship—you need the right people in the right roles to navigate through potentially turbulent waters.
 The team should comprise individuals with varying skill sets, including web developers, database administrators, and content specialists.
-Assigning roles and responsibilities from the outset ensures that each team member knows what’s expected of them, making for a more coordinated and efficient migration process.
+Assigning roles and responsibilities early ensures each team member knows what’s expected, leading to a more coordinated and efficient migration process.

-Identifying decision-makers and stakeholders is another crucial aspect that shouldn’t be overlooked.
+Identifying decision-makers and stakeholders is also important and shouldn’t be overlooked.
 Who will have the final say in case of disagreements or unforeseen complications?
 Is it the project manager, the CTO, or a steering committee?
-Knowing this upfront removes ambiguity during critical moments.
+Knowing this upfront removes confusion during critical moments.
 Stakeholders aren’t just limited to those directly working on the project; they also include executives, marketing teams, and even customers whom the migration will impact.
-Keeping them in the loop can provide valuable perspectives that might otherwise be missed.
+Keeping them in the loop can provide valuable insights that might otherwise be missed.

 Audit Existing Website

-Conducting an audit of your existing website serves as a comprehensive health check before the migration begins.
-Compiling an inventory of all assets, such as pages, images, videos, and other files, gives you a clear picture of the scale of your migration.
+Do an audit of your current website to check its health before starting the migration.
+Compile an inventory of all assets, such as pages, images, videos, and other files, to have a clear picture of the scale of your migration.
 It’s like taking stock before a big move; you wouldn’t want to lose or forget anything valuable.
-This inventory becomes a crucial reference point for ensuring everything makes it to the new platform unscathed.
+This inventory becomes an important reference point for ensuring everything makes it to the new platform unscathed.

 Traffic analysis goes beyond counting visitor numbers; it’s about understanding user behavior on your site.
 Which pages get the most visits?
 Where do people typically drop off?
 Which content is most engaged with?
 Answers to these questions offer critical insights that can influence the migration strategy.
-For instance, high-traffic pages may require special attention to minimize downtime, and understanding user flow can help preserve or improve site structure post-migration.
-Armed with this data, you’re not just moving things blindly but optimizing as you go.
+For example, high-traffic pages need special attention to avoid downtime.
+Knowing user flow helps keep or improve site structure after the move.
+With this info, you’re not just moving blindly but optimizing along the way.

 Technical Assessment

-When considering the technical aspects of your migration, evaluating hosting solutions is a bit like choosing the right soil for a plant.
+When thinking about the technical aspects of your migration, evaluate hosting solutions like choosing the right soil for a plant.
 You’ll need to ensure that the hosting environment meets the specific needs of your website, be it scalability, speed, or security features.
 This is a good time to compare different hosting providers, analyze costs, and assess the technical support offered.
 The goal is to find a hosting environment where your website can survive and thrive.

-CMS or platform compatibility is another key concern.
-It’s akin to ensuring the furniture from your old home fits into your new one.
+CMS or platform compatibility is also important.
+It’s like making sure your old furniture fits in your new house.
 Whether sticking with your current CMS or exploring a new platform, you must ensure compatibility with existing functionalities, plugins, and other integrations.
 Test out the new platform, ideally with a smaller sample of your content and features, to identify any potential roadblocks that might complicate the migration.

-Finally, understanding server requirements is essential.
+Finally, it’s important to understand server requirements.
 Think of this as a new home’s plumbing and electrical setup; you must know what your website requires to run smoothly.
 This includes hardware capabilities, software versions, and configurations like load balancers and caching systems.
 By aligning server capabilities with your site’s needs, you can avert bottlenecks and performance issues down the line.

 web designers